Mudshovel

 "Mudshovel" (originally "Mudshuvel") is a song by the American rock band Staind.
-It was released in 1996 as the first single from Tormented and then released as the third single from their 1999 studio album Dysfunction.
+It was released in 1996 as The Sixth track from their album Tormented and then released as the third single from their 1999 studio album Dysfunction.
 It reached number 14 on the US Modern Rock Charts and number 10 on the Mainstream Rock charts.
 It originally appeared in a heavier form as 'Mudshuvel' on their debut album Tormented.

 Composition

 Musically, both versions of "Mudshovel" rely on a distinctive three-note bass line that shifts into a rumbling low accompanied by a guitar playing rapidly ascending and descending natural harmonics on the A string which pulsate with the rhythm.
 It opens the song and is preceded by tense vocals before escalating during the chorus.
 The re-recorded version is more polished than the one that appeared on Tormented, taking out the screams, double kick, and chugging guitar to fit the modern rock radio format where it succeeded.